 - Entry to a new specialist law course - current students who are seeking a transfer to a new course in another specialist law area e.g. transferring from MIL to MCrim should submit a new application Online Graduate Diploma and Master’s application form.

 - #Course upgrade - current graduate diploma students may apply for an upgrade to a relevant embedded master's upon successful completion of the graduate diploma with a 65% credit average.
 Specialist law students who hold an LLB or JD with a minimum credit average may apply for a transfer to the LLM.

 - #Early exit award - current master's students may apply for an early exit and graduate with an embedded graduate diploma.

 #Upon publication of the previous semester's results, students may apply online via MyUni.
 Applications must be made before 10 January (commencing in Semester 1) and 10 July (commencing in Semester 2).
 All students should continue with their current course until the transfer is approved.
 If you need to withdraw from units during the transfer period, please ensure you do so before the relevant census date

 All supporting documents submitted to the University of Sydney must be official documents to be uploaded for the application.
-Please refer to Certification of documents guideline for all domestic applications
+Please refer to document submission guidelines.

 - Official academic transcripts of all qualifications held.
 The transcripts must contain all final semester grades, grading information and the course completion/conferral date(s).
 If the transcripts are not in English, please provide official translated transcripts in addition to the official transcript.